drio/py.analysis/pipelines/split_mapping/README.md

 0 + 0 with mate mapped to a different chr (mapQ>=5)
 ```

-If you got to this poing, congrats you are ready to use the pipeline with your data.
+If you got to this point, congrats you are ready to use the pipeline with your data.

 ### Mapping steps